<

 mountain ridge down to the Carolinas.
 Nicholas's younger

 brother George (b.
-1712) also moved his large family from Baltimore the same
+1712) moved his large family from Baltimore the same

 three hundred